 Defcon was followed by another self-produced tape entitled Small Chambermusicians.
 Its print run was only 70.
 Despite the small numbers of his works in circulation, he caught a break in 1993 and contributed a track to New Forms of Entertainment, Vol. 1, an EBM genre compilation CD that ended up quite widely circulated.
 He parlayed that success into his first album-length release, Music for a Slaughtering Tribe (which itself has subsequently been re-released twice with variations since its January 1993 pressing).
 From there, the ball kept rolling and :W: has averaged about a new release each year since, be it a new album, new EP, new boxed set (of which there are an impressive number), on top of various album tracks becoming club staples in Europe and North America and several remixes per year appearing, not only of his own works but of the works of others as well.
 Rudy makes quite a few different mixes of songs that end up on his releases, and most of the variations end up on EPs and on remix compilation albums that :W: also has a penchant for releasing.
 Though he's mostly known for his extensive expertise in producing electronic music, he also has a real talent for coming up with lyrics, which, if they end up as bilingual releases, rhyme in both languages.

 :W: is, more truly than some of its contemporaries, a German outfit.
 That being the case, many of :W:'s tracks which contain lyrics (not all of them do) are recorded in both German and English versions.
 Doing this also increases the rate at which new :W: material comes out.
 Rudy seems to be a modern pop culture addict, as a great many of his tracks contain samples from German cinema and TV, and German dubs of non-German movies.
-The most notorious example of this practice is the track "Soylent Grün," which has many gratuitous samples from the German dub of the film Soylent Green; this song is probably :W:'s most well-known, even today, more than ten years after its first appearance.
+The most notorious example of this practice is the track "Soylent Grün," which has many gratuitous samples from the German dub of the film Soylent Green; this song is probably :W:'s most well-known, even today, decades after its first appearance.

 Most of :W:'s output is produced on popular electronic music equipment—Apple G5s, System Soundscape HDR-1 and Digidesign Digi 001 HD recorders; Steinberg Cubase and Emagic Notator Logic for mixing; an Akai S5000, a Roland JV-2080 and a JP-8080, a Yahama CS6R and even a 10-year-old MicroWave for sampling, sequencing and general instrumental purposes; Finalizer, Fireworx and M3000 for effects and processing; and various DVR, VHS and DVD players/recorders for culling usable samples from film and TV sources.